WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

 # Sources and Future Considerations
   ## Video Streaming
   - The video streaming utility that I have utlized in this project is github pages.
 Github allows you to create a respository and upload a video or videos to the repository under 25 MB.
 Then this repository can be hosted as a web page and the meta data can be streamed from the repository.
-You can vist here for a full tutorial on how to use github pages https://simmer.io/articles/adding-video-to-unity-webgl/
+You can vist here for a full tutorial on how to use githu  pages https://simmer.io/articles/adding-video-to-unity-webgl/